CURRENT YOUTH PROGRAMS

 - develop their academic, leadership, and personal skills that will serve them throughout their lives.

-This past summer, 12 local high school and college students were trained to be teachers and mentors.
+This past summer, 24 local high school as well as college interns were trained to be teachers and mentors.
 They team taught the classes while also learning leadership, teamwork and organizing skills.
 They taught elementary school children that just entered grades 2 to 9 this Fall.
 The curriculum included leadership training and team-building, a community action project connected to AAU’s Greening Project, sports, games, visual arts, music, history and cultural appreciation.

 Chinese Youth Organizing Project (CYOP)